weecology/data-sharing-paper/data_sharing_ms.md

 5. Use good null values
 -----------------------

-Most tabular ecological and evolutionary datasets contain missing or empty data values.
+Most ecological and evolutionary datasets contain missing or empty data values.
 Working with this kind of "null" data can be difficult, especially when the null values are indicated in problematic ways.
-For example, cells where spaces are used to indicate blanks could be interpreted by software as holding values or characters.
-Though there are many ways to indicate a missing/empty value and very little agreement on which approach to use, we recommend choosing a null value that is both compatible with most software and unlikely to cause errors in analyses (Table 1).
+There are many ways to indicate a missing/empty value and little agreement on which approach to use.
+We recommend choosing a null value that is both compatible with most software and unlikely to cause errors in analyses (Table 1).

 The null value that is most compatible with the software commonly used by biologists is the blank (i.e., nothing; Table 1).
 Blanks are automatically treated as null values by R, Python, SQL, and Excel.